johnovelli/anya-shop-bot/README.md

 ### 1) Language

-- Diablo 2 Resurrected must be set to English.
+- Diablo 2 Resurrected must be in English.

 ### 2) Resolution and Display mode